Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Tech Stats and Trends

-- In Texas Tech's eight games this season, it has four wins against the spread.

-- Texas Tech's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Texas Tech has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- Texas Tech is 3-3 against the spread and 4-2 overall when the team notches more than 24.6 points.
+- Texas Tech is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.6 points.

-- When Texas Tech amasses over 382.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Texas Tech piles up more than 382.6 yards, the team is 2-2 against the spread and 2-2 overall.

 - This season the Red Raiders have turned the ball over 13 times, one more than the Sooners' takeaways (12).